N1coc4colA/Nodes/README.md

 $ make
 ```
 In the source directory is enough.

-### Can not compile :/
-There's an already built binary for GNU/Linux with Qt 5.11.x &+, the file "diagramscene".
-For any other OS, you'll have to do it yourself :)

 ## How to use it?
 There's a little bar at the bottom of the window.
 I let you use the small number of features it has.
 A hidden option is to set the ports (points in nodes) on the left or right, you can check or uncheck it.
 To connect two ports, just do like DnD.
 Ctrl+Scroll is used to zoom in/out as the bottom spinner can be used too.